-Contract accounting requires judgment relative to assessing risks, estimating contract revenues and costs, and making assumptions for schedule and technical issues.
-Due to the size and nature of many of our contracts, the estimation of total revenue and cost at completion is complicated and subject to many variables.
+Accounting for design, development and production contracts requires judgment relative to assessing risks, estimating contract revenues and costs, and making assumptions for schedule and technical issues.
+Due to the size and nature of the work required to be performed on many of our contracts, the estimation of total revenue and cost at completion is complicated and subject to many variables.
 Contract costs include material, labor and subcontracting costs, as well as an allocation of indirect costs.
-Assumptions have to be made regarding the length of time to complete the contract because costs also include expected increases in wages and prices for materials.
+Assumptions have to be made regarding labor productivity and availability, the complexity of the work to be performed, the availability of materials, the length of time to complete the contract (to estimate increases in wages and prices for materials), and the availability and timing of funding from the customer.
 For contract change orders, claims or similar items, we apply judgment in estimating the amounts and assessing the potential for realization.
 These amounts are only included in contract value when they can be reliably estimated and realization is considered probable.
-Incentives and award fees related to performance on contracts, which are generally awarded at the discretion of the customer, as well as penalties related to contract performance, are considered in estimating sales and profit rates.
-Incentives and penalties are recorded when there is sufficient information for us to assess anticipated performance.
-Award fees are recorded based on actual awards and anticipated performance.
+We have accounting policies in place to address these as well as other contractual and business arrangements to properly account for long-term contracts.